maelihector/week-4-game/README.md

 ### What is this?

-This Crystal Collector Game is a project that I built as one of The UT Coding Boot Camp assignments, and is meant to demonstrate basic knowledge of jQuery by employing some if its uses.
+This Crystal Collector Game is a project that I built as one of The UT Coding Boot Camp assignments, and is meant to demonstrate basic knowledge of jQuery by employing some of its uses.

 #### Credits